Lawsuit: U swept recruit's sexual abuse by 1980s Gophers hockey assistant under the rug

-The suit also alleges that when the University of Minnesota's athletic director at the time, Paul Giel, who has since died, was told of the abuse but failed to alert law enforcement and instead reported Adrahtas' actions to the Board of Regents.
+The suit also alleges that when the University of Minnesota's athletic director at the time, Paul Giel, who died in 2002, was told of the abuse he failed to alert law enforcement and instead reported Adrahtas' actions to the Board of Regents.
 The suit said the board, in turn, also did not go to authorities.

 "Paul Giel, the Athletic Department, UMN and its Board devised a plan to conceal Defendant Adrahtas' criminal activity to avoid negative press and exposure to civil liability and criminal charges," the suit alleges.